layilin/SP23-33852/_texts/full-text.md

 - AND shall not Hymen[^f78n4] light his brightest torch,
 - For this delighted pair?
 Ah, Junio knew,

 > VER.
 441. *sappadillas*\] This is a pleasant-tasted fruit, somewhat resembling a bergamot-pear, in shape and colour.
 The tree which produces it, is large and shady.
 Its leaves are of a shining green; but the flowers, which are monopetalous, are of a palish white.
 The fruit is coronated when ripe, and contains, in its pulp, several longish black seeds.
 It is wholesome.
-Antigua[^f78n5] produces the best sappadillas I ever tasted.
+Antigua produces the best sappadillas I ever tasted.
 The trivial name is Spanish.
 Botanists call it *Cainito*.

 [^f78n1]: The sapodilla (*Manilkara zapota*), also known as the nasebery or nispero, is a sour or tart fruit whose native range includes Central America, Mexico, and the Caribbean.